 Due to such flawed succession planning, most family businesses do not succeed beyond the first generation.
 According to The Family Firm Institute, a mere 30% of all family-owned businesses survive into the second generation, only 12% into the third, and just 3% of all family businesses reach the fourth generation or beyond.7 With these losses, so too go the economic, philanthropic, and innovative contributions of family businesses.

 Boyden’s James Hertlein and Thomas Zay, both Managing Partners in the United States, encountered similar challenges while selecting and placing independent board members for a family-owned industrial company in the energy sector.
 The company founder ran the business himself for years, and under his stewardship, it grew into a multibillion-dollar enterprise.
-However, having failed to transition his four middle-aged children into leadership roles, the founder began to age with no potential successors equipped to lead the company.
+However, despite transitioning his middle-aged children into leadership roles, the founder began to age with no single successor positioned to lead the company and carry forward his vision of maintaining the company as a family-owned enterprise.

 Faced with this dilemma, the founder’s children recognized the need for a more formal governance and oversight mechanism to handle succession.
 The scions therefore established a family council to separate family affairs from business matters.
 They also engaged Boyden to identify three independent directors to sit on the company’s board alongside themselves.
 Collectively it was decided that one of the three independent directors would serve as chairman to ensure objective leadership.
 Boyden identified the chairman first, and subsequently worked with the chairman to select two additional directors.